partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Unit 01: There's crazy strong wind currents above Lemon Hill, we simply can't cross it by flying-wak!

-Earb: I hate sour stuff-mon.
+Muku: I hate sour stuff-mon.
 It stings my eye-eyes-mon.

 Judy: Lemon facials are to blame for this blotch on my skin!
 Those lemons are the only thing I can't stand!